 More than half of those who have died on our roadways may have been an innocent victim.
 This behavior is affecting hundreds every year.

-If you or a loved one has been in an accident with an aggressive driver, The Flood Law Firm can help.
+If you or a loved one has been in a motor vehicle accident with an aggressive driver, The Flood Law Firm can help.
 We have years of experience and hold these drivers accountable.

 This page below includes further information about aggressive driving, statistics, and how to best avoid an aggressive driver.

-However, if you or someone you love has been involved in an accident, we understand this is a difficult time.
+However, if you or someone you love has been involved in a car accident, we understand this is a difficult time.
 Our firm has stood by families in Connecticut and the Northeast representing victims in cases against aggressive drivers, speeding truckers, drunk drivers, and held all negligent parties accountable.
 We have recovered millions on behalf of our clients and paved the way to ensure justice is done.

-We can ensure that the proper claims are filed in a timely manner, investigate the accident, and advise you on your legal rights to compensation for property damage, medical bills, pain and suffering, among possible others.
+We can ensure that the proper claims are filed in a timely manner, investigate the accident, and advise you on your legal rights to compensation for your property damage claim, medical bills, pain and suffering, among possible others.

 We offer free case evaluations at no obligation to you.
 Contact us today at (877) 987-9529.